Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

             SharedMemory shm = ctx.RegisterSharedMemory(memaddr, 1024, SharedMemoryFlags.InOut);
         ```

     2. Register a memory reference based on the shared memory block by creating a new instance of the `Tizen.Security.TEEC.RegisteredMemoryReference` class, and send the function call command to the trusted application with the `InvokeCommand()` method of the `Tizen.Security.TEEC.Session` class.
-The registered memory reference is passed in a new instance of the `Tizen.Security.TEEC.Parameter` class.
+The registered memory reference is passed in a new instance of the `Tizen.Security.TEEC.Parameter` class:

         ```csharp
             RegisteredMemoryReference p1 = new RegisteredMemoryReference(shm, 1024, 0, RegisteredMemoryReference.InOut);